AmineZouitine/RL_Puzzle/README.md

 # 🧠 Agent learning 🧠 #

 ## 💰 Reward 💰 ##
-The reward is extremely simple, at each step I give him <b>0</b> reward, and when he wins the game he gets <b>1</b>.
+The reward is straightforward; at each step, I give him <b>0</b> rewards, and when he wins the game, he gets <b>1</b>.

-I didn't want to go for more complex rewards, like for example one that would have given more rewards when the agent's partern resembles the pattern of the victory points, because you can totally switch from an extremely different pattern to the solution especially thanks to teleportation.
-Moreover I wanted to see how it would go after solving these puzzles without any additional indication.
+I didn't want to go for more complex rewards, like, for example, one that would have given more rewards when the agent's pattern resembles the pattern of the victory points because you can switch from a highly different pattern to the solution, main thanks to teleportation.
+Moreover, I wanted to see how it would go after solving these puzzles without any additional indication.

 ## 👁️ Observation 👁️ ##

-I faced the problem that the observation space must remain the same but I want the agent to be able to play on different types of terrain.
+I faced the problem that the observation space must remain the same, but I want the agent to play on different types of terrain.
 I saw three methods that were available to me:

 * 👀 Use the sensor perceptions 👀